 Dubai economy likely to grow at faster pace

-Infrastructure investment and government spending will drive growth
+Infrastructure investment and government spending will drive growth in Dubai.

 A strong uptick in the travel and tourism sector supported by projections of a hike in infrastructure investment and government spending bode well for Dubai, economists and analysts said.

 "Overall, we expect Dubai's economy to grow at a slightly faster rate this year, underpinned by infrastructure investment and government spending," Khatija Haque, head of Mena research at Emirates NBD, said.

 "The PMI survey data for February continued to show solid growth in Dubai's economy, with the travel and tourism sector performing particularly well after a relatively soft fourth quarter in 2017," Haque said.

 According to Helal Saeed Almarri, director-general of Dubai Tourism, the hotel industry remains at the forefront of cross-sector efforts to drive tourism growth, as Dubai works towards realising its Tourism Vision and 2020 goals.

 "Dubai is the most globally competitive in providing visitors the optimal range of options that cater to their preferences across the spectrum of hospitality offerings," Almarri said.

 The Emirates NBD survey report said a strong and robust expansion in business activity was a key factor behind the latest improvement in operating conditions in Dubai's non-oil private sector.
 The rate of growth was sharp overall, despite softening fractionally since the preceding survey.

 "Following moderate job creation at the beginning of 2018, no change was reported in employment levels during February.
 The finding thereby ended an 11-month streak of rising payroll numbers.
 Job shedding was registered in the travel and tourism and construction sectors, while growth was seen among wholesale and retail firms," said the report.